hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 > 2. Get latch for child;
 > 3. Release latch for parent if child is "**safe**".

-A "safe" node is one that will not split or merge when updated, which means the one is **not full on insertion**, or **more than haf-full on deletion**.
+A "safe" node is one that will not split or merge when updated, which means the one is **not full on insertion**, or **more than half-full on deletion**.

 ###### 3.3.2.2 Find
 Start at root and go down;